lynx-x-ray-observatory/soxs/doc/source/users_guide/thermal_spectra.rst

 He using the ``abund`` parameter in the various ``get_spectrum`` methods.
 Exactly what abundances are set by this parameter depends on the model used:

-* APEC and SPEX: Includes C, N, O, Ne, Mg, Al, Si, S, Ar, Ca, Fe, Ni (He fixed at abundance table value, Li, Be, B, F, Na, P, Cl, K, Sc, Ti, V, Cr, Mn, Co, Cu, Zn fixed at solar).
+* APEC and SPEX: Includes C, N, O, Ne, Mg, Al, Si, S, Ar, Ca, Fe, Ni.
+He is fixed at the abundance table value (see :ref:`changing-abund-tables`).
+  Li, Be, B, F, Na, P, Cl, K, Sc, Ti, V, Cr, Mn, Co, Cu, and Zn are fixed at solar by default, but see :ref:`trace-abundances`.
-* MeKaL: Includes C, N, O, Ne, Na, Mg, Al, Si, S, Ar, Ca, Fe, Ni (He fixed at abundance table value, other elements not modeled)
+* MeKaL: Includes C, N, O, Ne, Na, Mg, Al, Si, S, Ar, Ca, Fe, and Ni.
+He is fixed at the abundance table value (see :ref:`changing-abund-tables`), other elements not modeled).
 * Cloudy CIE and Pion: He fixed at abundance table value, all higher elements up Zn to included.